-A pension foundation is founded by the employer for the sole purpose of securing the employer's pension commitments to employees.
-The employer is responsible for satisfying the commitments.
-The foundation’s assets function as collateral in the event the employer is unable to satisfy the commitments.
+A pension foundation is established by the employer for the sole purpose of securing the employer's pension commitments to employees.
+The employer is responsible for fulfilling the commitments.
+The assets of the foundation serve as collateral if the employer is unable to meet its commitments.

-In the event the value of the pension foundation's assets exceeds the employer's liability for the pension commitments, there is a surplus in the pension foundation from which the employer can take compensation for its pension costs.
-Also, should the foundation experience a deficit, the employer may, in certain circumstances, be compensated but, in such case, only from the pension foundation's returns.
+If the value of the pension foundation's assets exceeds the employer's liability for the pension commitments, there is a surplus in the foundation from which the employer can take payment (indemnification) for its pension costs.
+Even if the foundation were to run a deficit, in some cases the employer may receive indemnification, but only from the foundation's returns.

-A pension foundation may be shared by several different employers, for example within a corporate group.
-Each individual employer has its exclusive share in the capital of the pension foundation.
-The value of the share is determined by the employer's allocations to the foundation, the return on capital and the compensation the employer has received from the foundation.
+A pension foundation may be common to several different employers, for example within a group.
+Each individual employer has its exclusive share of the assets of the foundation.
+The value of the share is determined by the employer's contributions to the foundation, the return on the assets, and the indemnification received by the employer from the foundation.

-The foundation’s capital is managed jointly for the employers who are included in the foundation and the assets are allocated according to the share of each employer.
+The assets of the foundation are managed jointly for the employers who are members of the foundation and the assets are distributed according to the share of each employer.

 Credit insurance with PRI Pensionsgaranti

-An employer who purchases credit insurance from PRI Pensionsgaranti and at the same time has commitments secured in the pension foundation, pays a reduced credit insurance premium on the part which is covered by the assets in the pension foundation.
+An employer who takes out credit insurance with PRI Pensionsgaranti and, at the same time, has its commitments secured in a pension foundation, pays a reduced credit insurance premium on the amount covered by the assets of the pension foundation.

-The company may re-borrow funds from the pension foundation.
-In connection with re-borrowing from the pension foundation, the company must purchase credit insurance.
+The company can reborrow funds from the pension foundation.
+In the case of reborrowing from the foundation, the company is required to take out credit insurance.